-The effects of bullying can be long-lasting
+The effects of bullying and treated like an outcast can be long-lasting.

 My daughter is 14-years-old.
 She is very bright and is in the top 1/3 in all her classes.
 She is also involved in a music group, does drama, teaches music to younger children, sports, dancing and ballet—a general all-rounder.
 However I worry as she has no close friends and she feels very much an outcast at school.